genepi-freiburg/metaGWASmanager/README.md

 bash 05-collect-files-for-upload.sh study_name
 ```

-It will be created a a gzipped tar-ball folder containing outputs from *return_pheno* folder including log files, summary tables and plots, and the association-output folders (*regenie-step2* or *output_plink* folder).
+A gzipped tar-ball folder will be created, containing outputs from *return_pheno* folder including log files, summary tables and plots, and the association-output folders (*regenie-step2* or *output_plink* folder).
 The compressed folder will then be submitted to the CA server for further validation.

-We also recommend that CAs, at this point, somehow collect information about the specific authors (names, affiliations, conflict of interest, etc) and studies (genotyping information, study acknowledgements, other relevant study information).
+We also recommend that CAs, at this point, somehow collect information about the specific authors (names, affiliations, conflict of interest, etc.) and studies (genotyping information, study acknowledgements, other relevant study information).
 For example, CAs may use a Google Sheets and/or Google Forms.

 ## **Phase 5 - CA: Check Associations & Meta-analysis**